LivaNova

 Acquisition in 2017

-ImThera Medical, Inc. is a San Diego-based medical device company focused on developing implantable neurostimulation devices for the treatment of obstructive sleep apnea (OSA).
-Founded in 2004, the company offers the THN Sleep Therapy System, which includes the aura6000 device.
-This innovative system delivers mild stimulation to key tongue muscles during sleep, helping to maintain airway openness and significantly reducing or eliminating OSA events.
-With an estimated 28 million Americans affected by OSA, compliance with traditional CPAP therapy remains a challenge for many patients.
-ImThera's solution aims to improve patient outcomes and quality of life while potentially lowering healthcare costs associated with OSA complications.
-As of January 2018, ImThera Medical operates as a subsidiary of LivaNova PLC.
+ImThera Medical, Inc. is a medical device company based in San Diego, California, focused on developing innovative solutions for the treatment of obstructive sleep apnea (OSA).
+Founded in 2004, the company specializes in implantable neurostimulation devices, notably the aura6000, which is part of its THN Sleep Therapy system.
+This system employs hypoglossal neurostimulation technology to deliver mild stimulation to key tongue muscles during sleep, thereby maintaining upper airway patency and significantly reducing OSA events.
+With an estimated 28 million Americans affected by OSA, ImThera aims to provide a viable alternative to traditional therapies, such as CPAP, which often face compliance challenges.
+By addressing the underlying mechanisms of OSA, ImThera Medical seeks to enhance patient quality of life and alleviate the associated healthcare costs.

 HighLife